-A food critic is someone who takes great pleasure in tasting and analyzing a wide variety of food, and also loves to share their experience with the public by writing about it.
+A food critic takes great pleasure in tasting and analyzing a wide variety of food, and also loves to share their experience with the public by writing about it.
 Food critics will write reviews for newspapers, magazines, travel guides, and food-related websites, and comment on the restaurant's service, presentation, and atmosphere.
-They sometimes also provide comparisons, opinions and discussions of similar dishes at other establishments.
+They sometimes also provide comparisons, opinions, and discussions of similar dishes at other establishments.

 After analyzing their dining experience, a food critic will give the establishment a rating which can then be used to help the public decide whether to eat there or not.

 What does a Food Critic do?

 Food critics are writers (many are journalists) who specialize in the areas of food and drink.
 They encapsulates the dining experience and relay that experience to readers, viewers, or listeners.
 This may include descriptions of the food, whether it tastes good, the serving size, the ambiance of the restaurant, the price, and how well the service staff do their job.

 The food critic must have knowledge appropriate to the industry, and must be able to capture all the important facts in a written format that is both engaging and informative.

 Food critics almost never show their faces when they write restaurant reviews, so as to minimize the possibility that restaurant owners will recognize them and give them special treatment.
 That means keeping all social media profiles photo-free and restricting public appearances as well.

 Reservations are typically made in a name other than that of the critic and meals are paid for using cash or a credit card that is not in the critic's name.
 The ultimate goal of restaurant criticism is to experience the restaurant just as an ordinary patron would do without any special attention.